JerboaBurrow/SimpleFastOpenAtomicVisualiser/DOCUMENTATION.md

 SimpleFastOpenAtomicVisualiser (SFOAV) is intented to enable fast visualisation of atomic and molecular structure files and trajectories.

-It is an MIT licensed C++ project hosted here [https://github.com/JerboaBurrow/SimpleFastOpenAtomicVisualiser/](https://github.com/JerboaBurrow/SimpleFastOpenAtomicVisualiser).
+It is a GPL licensed C++ project hosted here [https://github.com/JerboaBurrow/SimpleFastOpenAtomicVisualiser/](https://github.com/JerboaBurrow/SimpleFastOpenAtomicVisualiser).
 The visualisations are produced using OpenGL 3.3.
 There are options for "ray-traced" atoms and bonds or procedural meshes.

 You can find the latest html Doxygen docs at [https://jerboaburrow.github.io/SimpleFastAtomicVisualiser/](https://jerboaburrow.github.io/SimpleFastAtomicVisualiser/).